adamsilver/maintainablecss.com/src/index.md

 # MaintainableCSS

 Write CSS without worrying that overzealous, pre-existing styles will cause problems.
-MaintainableCSS is an approach to writing modular, scalable and of course, maintainable CSS.
+MaintainableCSS is an approach to writing modular, scalable and maintainable CSS.

 <div><a class="primaryLinkButton" href="/chapters/introduction/">Start reading</a></div>